 \subsection{DenseNets}

-We use the DenseNet-201 model provided by PyTorch~\citep{paszke2019pytorch} model zoo, which has been pre-trained on the ImageNet~\citep{ILSVRC15} dataset with a top-5 error of 6.43\%.
-We use a Nvidia 2080Ti GPU in our experiments.
-All GPU timing is done after calling \verb|torch.cuda.synchronize()|.
+We use the DenseNet-201 model provided by the PyTorch~\citep{paszke2019pytorch} model zoo, which has been pre-trained on the ImageNet~\citep{ILSVRC15} dataset with a top-5 error of 6.43\%.
+We use an Nvidia Titan Xp GPU in our experiments.
+All GPU timing is done after properly calling \verb|torch.cuda.synchronize()|.